Thursday, June 18, 2026

 We were closer now to hotel so all walked back.

-Found nearby foodstore on same street.
+Found nearby food store on same street.
 Purchased water (we were advised to drink bottled water on entire trip).
 I bought a chicken burrito sandwich.
 Rosie had her lunch packed.

 Returned to hotel bar.
 Enjoyed 2 "MamoE" beers (rich lager type) and Rosie wine.
 Bartender provided nuts, and we sat by a shaded wall surrounded pool.
 Later ate our sandwiches in hotel room.

 Walked to a money exchange for Euros some blocks away.
 Streets confusing.
 Narrow, sliced in partials at corners.
 Some angled streets thrown in.
-Momento shopped and returned to hotel.
+Memento shopped and returned to hotel.
 Packed up for next day trip to Naphlio.

 May 6th, Tuesday.
 Day 4.